 One expected long-term, indirect effect on wild horses treated with fertility control such as PZP or GonaCon would be an improvement in their overall health (Turner and Kirkpatrick 2002).
 Many treated mares would not experience the biological stress of reproduction, foaling, and lactation as frequently as untreated mares.
 The observable measure of improved health is higher body condition scores (Nuñez et al. 2010).
 After a treated mare returns to fertility, her future foals would be expected to be healthier overall and would benefit from improved nutritional quality in the mare's milk.
-This is particularly to be expected if there is an improvement in rangeland forage quality at the same time, due to reduced wild horse population size.
+This is particularly to be expected if there is an improvement in rangeland forage quality at the same time, due to a reduced population size or within the AML.
 Past application of fertility control has shown that mares' overall health and body condition remains improved even after fertility resumes.
 Fertility control vaccine treatment may increase mare survival rates, leading to longer potential lifespan (Turner and Kirkpatrick 2002, Ransom et al. 2014a).
 To the extent that this happens, changes in lifespan and decreased foaling rates could combine to cause changes in overall age structure in a treated herd (i.e., Turner and Kirkpatrick 2002, Roelle et al. 2010), with a greater prevalence of older mares in the herd (Gross 2000).
-Observations of mares treated in past gathers showed that many of the treated mares were larger than, maintained higher body condition than, and had larger healthy foals than untreated mares.
-For additional information, refer to the SIR at 7.0.
+Observations of mares treated in past gathers showed that many of the treated mares.
+For additional information, refer to the SIR Chapter 7.0.